walkandride/H1B-ViSA-Project/README.md

 ## 2 - Explore and Assess the Data

-The data files are loaded into staging tables for procesing.
+The data files are loaded into staging tables for processing.
 The table structure follows.

  ![Staging Tables](./images/staging_tables.png)